 There is no perfect curriculum, so pick and choose what works for your family.
 I had to remind myself at times that the curriculum was just an outline or a tool.

-- Doen’t Believe Life skills is education.
+- Don’t Believe Life skills is education.
 Life skills today are forgotten in education.
 When I decided to teach character and life skills as part of our homeschool, I felt a lightbulb went off.
-Just because we weren’t all sitting down doing workbooks, didn’t mean they weren’t learning what they need to succeed.
+Just because we weren’t all sitting down doing workbooks, didn’t mean they weren’t learning what they need to succeed as an adult.

 Teaching life skills daily is preparing them for adulthood.

-- Be Inflexible – Things happen.
+- Be Inflexible – Things happened.
 Children got sick.
 Cars broke down.
 I had a baby.
 Life happened and I needed to embrace the daily grind that got us off schedule.
-I had to realize that reading a historical fiction was ok, if we all were feeling under the weather.
+I had to realize that reading historical fiction was ok if we all were feeling under the weather.